What Is a PEO? Everything You Need to Know

 Your existing HR managers and top company executives will have little insight into employee company data.
 Communication between personnel managers and employees also can become more complicated with PEO services.

 With the PEO relationship, you have to contact the PEO with the message.
-Then you wait as they fulfill the request.
+Then you wait as they fulfil the request.

 This can be helpful if it is a difficult situation to handle.
 But with simple requests that could be quickly taken care of by the organization, it will feel like unnecessary additional steps.